RECOMMENDATION LETTERS

 How many sorority recommendation letters do you need?

-If you go to a college that encourages you to get them, you need one recommendation letter to every sorority chapter on your college campus.
+If you go to a college that encourages you to get them, you need at least one recommendation letter to every sorority chapter on your college campus.

-You do not need more than three recommendation letters per sorority.
+You do not need more than five recommendation letters per sorority.
 The sorority WILL STOP READING THEM.

 When are sorority recommendation letters due?